way2muchnoise/WAILA-features/README.md

 ==============
 Adds some extra features to WAILA.
 Posts requests on issue tracker.

+Each feature can be disable by config.

 ### Author listing
 Hold shift to see the author(s) of the mod.
 Works in an inventory as well in the WAILA tooltip.

 ### Colour NEI filter
 Search for blocks and items by their colour.
+Can be set to have a prefix.

 #####Colour (part of Fuzzy)
 * white